 Randeep Purewall (since 2014)

-Sana Janjua and Fauzia Rafique with Randeep Purewall, Mariam Zohra, and Valerie B-Taylor (Advisor 2011-2014).
+Sana Janjua and Fauzia Rafique with Randeep Purewall, Mariam Zohra D., and, Valerie B-Taylor as our first Literary Adviser.

 Surrey Muse gatherings take place

 on the unceded Coast Salish territories of the Katzie,